appvirality/AppVirality-Web-SDK/README.md

 * <b>success</b> —  returns true when successfully registered
 * <b>message</b> — message if any

+Help: To run complete test cycle follow the [Testing Guide](https://github.com/appvirality/appvirality-sdk-android/wiki/Testing-Your-Referral-Programs#lets-start-real-testing) from step 8 in the testing Guide.

 <H3>Help on other topics:</H3>

 Please have a look at our [Wiki page](https://github.com/appvirality/appvirality-sdk-android/wiki)